pierreTklein/robust2notation/README.txt

 -If dependencies are not met, run `./setup.sh`.

 PREPROCESSING:
 -Run preprocessing.ipynb in Jupyter or preferred interface to preprocess training data.

-<IMPLEMENTED NN / BASELINES>:
--insert directions here
+NUMPY NEURAL NET:
+This is a fully connected, feed-forward neural net, implemented from scratch using only Numpy.
+-If not already done run preprocessing.ipynb.
+-Run handmade_NN.ipynb in Jupyter or preferred interface to train the NN.

 KAGGLE SUBMISSION CNN:
+-If not already done, run preprocessing.ipynb.
 -Run `py concurrent_rotate.py` to generate rotations/scalings of training data.
 -Run Jupyter notebook and open cnn-final.ipynb.
 -You can run the code from the top down, though look at comments for